Procore Technologies, Inc. research snapshot

 LevelValueWhy it matters

-VolatilityBeta 0.75A beta below 1.0 means PCOR has tended to move less than the overall market, which may change as the stock approaches key support levels.
+VolatilityBeta 0.73A beta below 1.0 means PCOR has historically moved less than the overall market, though the AI-driven moves can change that.

 PCOR AI trading strategy